fkolender/Web-Terminal/README.md

 # Terminal Web Emulator

-Welcome to the **Terminal Web Emulator**—a simple PHP project I created for practice.
+Welcome to the **Terminal Web Emulator** — a simple PHP project I created for practice.
 It features a 'retro terminal' aesthetic with functional input/output.
 It's currently limited to a couple of basic commands and is very much a work in progress.

 ![Terminal Screenshot](https://github.com/user-attachments/assets/d348b8aa-4d0f-4bf3-a13e-b383b009fadd)